-This Official Statement has been prepared to provide certain information in connection with the original issuance and sale of \$375,000,000 State of Ohio Major New State Infrastructure Project Revenue Bonds, Series 2008-1 (the "Bonds") to be issued for the purpose of (i) paying the costs of State Infrastructure Projects as defined in Section 5531.10(A)(8) of the Ohio Revised Code (the "Projects"), and (ii) paying the costs incident to the issuance of the Bonds.
+This Official Statement has been prepared to provide certain information in connection with the original issuance and sale of \$78,185,000 State of Ohio Major New State Infrastructure Project Revenue Bonds, Series 2010-1 (Tax-Exempt) (the "Series 2010-1 Bonds") and \$136,815,000 State of Ohio Major New State Infrastructure Project Revenue Bonds, Series 2010-2 (Federally Taxable- Build America Bonds- Direct Payment) (the "Series 2010-2 Bonds" and together with the Series 2010-1 Bonds, the "Bonds") to be issued for the purpose of (i) paying the costs of State Infrastructure Projects as defined in Section 5531.10(A)(8) of the Ohio Revised Code (the "Projects"), and (ii) paying the costs incident to the issuance of the Bonds.
 For further discussion of the purpose of the Bonds, see "PURPOSE OF THE BONDS."

 This Introduction is not a summary of this Official Statement.
 It is only a brief description of and guide to, and is qualified by, more complete and detailed information contained elsewhere in this Official Statement and the documents summarized or described herein.
 A full review should be made of the entire Official Statement.
-The offering of Bonds to potential investors is made only by means of the entire Official Statement.
+The offering of the Bonds to potential investors is made only by means of the entire Official Statement.